matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 ### Erasing or replacing the stacktrace

-- Throwable.setStackTrace can be used to replace the array of StackTraceElement objects that holds the information
+- Throwable.setStackTrace can be used to replace the array of StackTraceElement objects that holds the information.

 ```java
 exception.setStackTrace(new StackTraceElement[0]);